Naveenkm07/Naveenkm07/README.md

 ## 👨‍💻 About Me

-- 🔭 I'm currently a student at **New Horizon College of Engineering**
+- 🔭 I'm currently a student at **New Horizon College of Engineering CSE **
 - 🌱 I'm currently learning **Java**
 - 💬 Ask me about **Techies**
 - 📫 How to reach me: **kmnaveenkm01@gmail.com**